 - Too much air

-Whenever the desired sequence of bacterial growth is changed or disturbed, it often results in soft vegetables.
+For these reasons, the sequence of bacterial growth can be disturbed which often results in soft or mushy vegetables.

 This is often caused by a group of yeasts that produce an intense red pigment in the juice and on the surface of the cabbage.
 The reason is an uneven distribution of or an excessive concentration of salt, both of which allow yeast to multiply.
 If conditions are optimal for normal fermentation, these spoilage yeasts are suppressed.
-If you use a culture starter, this never happens.
+However, using a culture starter minimizes this risk.